 ["EPT" means Eastern Prevailing Time.]

-"Facility" means those electric generating assets and related facilities operated by Customer located at Customer's site in __________as more fully described in Exhibit A.
+"Facility" means one or more electric generating assets and related facilities operated by Customer and specifically identified among the Resources as more fully described in Exhibit A.

 "FERC" means the Federal Energy Regulatory Commission or any successor entity.